LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Final.md

 # Final Ecommerce
-This is your final submisison for your Ecommerce site. your Final Ecommerce site must be transferred to GH with your history of commits.
+This is your final submission for your Ecommerce site. your Final Ecommerce site must be transferred to GH with your history of commits.
 See below on how to do this.

+In addition to your final, please provide **explicitly what you would like re-graded from sprint 2** within the canvas text submission.

 There will be no resubmits available for this Project.
-Keep an eye on the due and close date.
-These are final.
+Keep an eye on the due and close date. **These are final.**

 Focus on your product presentation for this phase.
-Make sure everything works as expected and there are no exeptions or broken pages.
+Make sure everything works as expected and there are no exceptions or broken pages.

 ## Additional Content